 - Is your professional summary, work experience and other sections a fair reflection of your day-to-day activities?
 Remember, if you have attended one of my workshops you will understand the importance of telling the reader ‘what’s in it for them’ – LinkedIn is not just an online CV.
 Why would the reader want to engage with you?
+Do you need to add in any personal milestones or achievements from the last 12 months?

 - Tidy up your Skills & Endorsements – this is one of those sections that really can get out of hand very quickly.
 Remove any skills that are no longer relevant, add any new ones, and remove any endorsements from people you don’t know!

-- Scroll down to the very bottom of your profile where you will find a list of all the LinkedIn Groups you are a member of, as well as all of the Companies and Influencers you are following.
-I’m a big fan of keeping these lists to around 5-10 of each, otherwise I simply can’t keep up-to-date with everything that is happening on my LinkedIn newsfeed.
-Un-tick those Companies and Influencers you no longer want to follow, and leave any Groups that are no longer relevant to your objectives
+- Scroll down to the very bottom of your profile where you will find a list of all the LinkedIn Groups you are a member of, as well as all the Companies and Influencers you are following.
+I’m a big fan of keeping these lists to around 5-10 of each, otherwise I simply can’t keep up-to-date with everything that is happening on my newsfeed.
+Un-tick those Companies and Influencers you no longer want to follow, and leave any Groups that are no longer relevant to your objectives.

 In this era of data protection and online privacy, it is important to check that the visibility of your data is set to a level you are comfortable with.
-I won’t go through all of the various Settings here, but the ones to pay particular attention to are:
+I won’t go through all the various Settings here, but the ones to pay particular attention to are:

 - See where you’re logged in (all of the locations where you are logged in to LinkedIn)